louisscruz/dailydownbeat/README.md

 We use the component approach in our starter.
 This is the new standard for developing Angular apps and a great way to ensure maintainable code by encapsulation of our behavior logic.
 A component is basically a self contained app usually in a single file or a folder with each concern as a file: style, template, specs, e2e, and component class.
 Here's how it looks:
 ```
 angular2-webpack-starter/
  ├──src/                       * our source files that will be compiled to javascript
- |   ├──bootstrap.ts                       * our entry file for our browser environment
+ |   ├──main.ts                * our entry file for our browser environment
  │   │
+ |   ├──index.html             * Index.html: where we generate our index page
+ │   │
  |   ├──vendor.ts              * our vendor file
  │   │
  │   ├──app/                   * WebApp: folder
  │   │   ├──app.spec.ts        * a simple test of components in app.ts
- │   │   ├──app.ts                         * App.ts: a simple version of our App component components
+ │   │   └──app.ts             * App.ts: a simple version of our App component components
- │   │   └──bootstrap.ts                   * entry file for app
  │   │
- │   └──public/                            * static assets are served here
+ │   └──assets/                * static assets are served here
- │       ├──favicon.ico                    * replace me with your own favicon.ico
+ │       ├──icon/              * our list of icons from www.favicon-generator.org
  │       ├──service-worker.js  * ignore this.
 Web App service worker that's not complete yet
  │       ├──robots.txt         * for search engines to crawl your website
- │       ├──human.txt                      * for humans to know who the developers are
+ │       └──human.txt          * for humans to know who the developers are
- │       │
- │       └──index.html                     * Index.html: where we place our script tags
  │
  ├──test/                      * this is our global unit tests and end-to-end tests
  │
  ├──spec-bundle.js             * ignore this magic that sets up our angular 2 testing environment
  ├──karma.config.js            * karma config for our unit tests
  ├──protractor.config.js       * protractor config for our end-to-end tests
+ │
  ├──tsconfig.json              * config that webpack uses for typescript
  ├──typings.json               * our typings manager
  ├──package.json               * what npm uses to manage it's dependencies
+ │
+ ├──webpack.config.js          * our development webpack config
+ ├──webpack.test.config.js     * our testing webpack config
- └──webpack.config.js                      * our webpack config
+ └──webpack.prod.config.js     * our production webpack config
 ```

 # Getting Started